Aliases for IMPDH1 Gene

 GeneCards Summary for IMPDH1 Gene

 IMPDH1 (Inosine Monophosphate Dehydrogenase 1) is a Protein Coding gene.
 Diseases associated with IMPDH1 include Retinitis Pigmentosa 10 and Leber Congenital Amaurosis 11.
-Among its related pathways are Pyrimidine metabolism (KEGG) and Metabolism.
+Among its related pathways are Innate Immune System and purine nucleotides de novo biosynthesis.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is IMPDH2.